t-rasmud/determinismCaseStudies/README.md

 ```
 # Running the determinism checker on a benchmark

-Ensure that environment variable `CHECKERFRAMEWORK` is set and it points to the the directory that contains the determinism checker.
+Ensure that environment variable `CHECKERFRAMEWORK` is set and it points to the directory that contains the determinism checker.

 Commands to run determinism checker on `reflectasm`:
 ```